nikolaosmparoutis/Feature-Engineering-RegularizedNonNegativeMatrixFactorization/README.md

     The input is an X table of data and the output the optimized lower rank W and C in order to minimize the least square error: min l(W, C) = ∥X − WC∥^2  ( the projection).

- **Used the yield go get the values in each experiment:   W, C, epsilon value (value compared with the error for the early stop), the iteration it stopped.**
+ - **The method uses yield go get the values W, C, epsilon value (value compared with the error for the early stop), the iteration it stopped. in each experiment**